rndexe/nowtransmitting/src/kn/programmes/filmscreenings/survivors.md

 disname: "David Heymann "
 dispic: /static/img/C_FS_SEC_VIS_2.jpg
-disbio: David Heymann is a medical epidemiologist and Professor of Infectious Disease Epidemiology at LSHTM, is a distinguished fellow at the Centre on Universal Health at Chatham House (London), and was chairman of the board of Public Health England from 2009 - 2015.
+disbio: David Heymann is a medical epidemiologist and Professor of Infectious Disease Epidemiology at London School of Hygiene and Tropical Medicine, is a distinguished fellow at the Centre on Universal Health at Chatham House (London), and was chairman of the board of Public Health England from 2009 - 2015.
 From 1989 to 2009 he held various leadership positions in infectious diseases at WHO, and in 2003 headed the WHO global response to SARS in his role as executive director of communicable diseases.
-In 1976, after spending two years working in India on smallpox eradication, Heymann was a member of the CDC (Atlanta) team to investigate the first Ebola outbreak in DRC and stayed on in sub-Saharan Africa for 13 years in various field research positions on Ebola, monkeypox, Lassa Fever, malaria and other tropical diseases.
-Heymann has published over 250 peer reviewed articles and book chapters, is editor of the Control of Communicable Diseases Manual, and is an elected member of the UK Academy of Medical Sciences and the US National Academy of Medicine.
 readinglist:
   - quadreadtxt: "Survivors: Community Engagement and Education"
     quadreadlink: https://pov-tc.pbs.org/pov/downloads/2018/pov-survivors-discussion-guide.pdf